SPEAR-1: Scaling Beyond Robot Demonstrations via 3D Understanding: Appendix

 \subsubsection{VLM encoder fusion strategies}

-We experimented with 2 different strategies to combine the outputs of the SigLIP and MoGe encoders: \begin{enumerate} \item Concatenating the visual features predicted by both encoders and projecting them via a linear layer to the LLM embedding space.
+We experimented with 2 different strategies to combine the outputs of the SigLIP and MoGe encoders: \begin{enumerate} \item Averaging the visual features predicted by both encoders after projecting each set of features through a separate linear layer to the LLM embedding space.
 In particular, for SigLIP we take only the tokens at the last layer of the vision encoder, while for MoGe we take the tokens at the last 4 layers of the encoder, following the approach used by MoGe architecture to decode the features to a 3D point cloud. \item Using MoGe's predicted 3D point cloud $\mathbf{P}$ in the camera ego pose (in an affine-invariant space) and adding them to the SigLIP encoder features, similar to SpatialVLA \citep{qu2025spatialvla}.
-In particular, MoGe's 3D point cloud output $\mathbf{P} \in \mathbb{R}^{H \times W \times 3}$ is embedded to $\mathbf{P^\prime} \in \mathbb{R}^{ h \times w \times d}$ through a projector $\psi(\cdot)$, composed of normalization, convolution, sinusoidal embedding $ \gamma(x) = (x, \sin(2^0\pi x), \cos(2^0 \pi x), \dots , \sin(2^{L-1} \pi x), \cos(2^{L-1} \pi x) )$ \citep{mildenhall2021nerf} and an MLP.
+In particular, MoGe's 3D point cloud output $\mathbf{P} \in \mathbb{R}^{H \times W \times 3}$ is embedded to $\mathbf{P^\prime} \in \mathbb{R}^{ h \times w \times d}$ through a projector $\psi(\cdot)$, composed of normalization, convolution, sinusoidal embedding $\gamma(x) = (x, \sin(2^0\pi x), \cos(2^0 \pi x), \dots , \sin(2^{L-1} \pi x), \cos(2^{L-1} \pi x) )$ \citep{mildenhall2021nerf} and an MLP.
 Finally, the features $\mathbf{F^\prime} = \mathbf{F} + \mathbf{P^\prime}$ are fed to PaliGemma's SigLIP linear projector, where $\mathbf{F} \in \mathbb{R}^{h \times w \times d}$ denotes the features at the SigLIP encoder output. \end{enumerate}

 During our preliminary VLM evaluations we found the first strategy to demonstrate qualitatively better performance on bounding box prediction tasks.
 In particular, models trained with the second approach struggled to consistently output "grammatically" correct bounding boxes, \eg they would output 22 or 23 3D tokens instead of the required 24.
 We therefore used the first approach for all VLM pre-training experiments in the main paper.